Jeffery2534/school_system_backend/README.md

 School System

-Guide
+Guide to Run the Codes

-For EXE Version
+1.For EXE Version
-double click the EXE file
+double-click the EXE file to launch.

-For Unity's Editor Version
+2.For Unity's Editor Version
-Open Unity Hub and select 'Add' to add the project Browse to the project folder and open it
+1. Open Unity Hub and select 'Add'.
+2. Browse to and select the project folder.
+3. After entering the Unity interface:
+Navigate to the 'Scenes' folder in "Assets".
+Select the "initialize" scene.
-Select the "iniitiaze" scene from the 'Scenes' folder in "Assets" Click the 'Play' button in Unity Editor to run the project
+Click the "Play" button in the Unity Editor to run the project.

 Environment Setting

-For EXE Version
+1.For EXE Version
-Operating System: Windows 10, Windows 11
+Operating System Required: Windows 10, Windows 11

-For Unity's Editor Version
+2.For Unity's Editor Version
-Unity Editor Version: 2022.3.3f1
+Unity Editor Version Required: 2022.3.3f1
-Supported Platforms: All platform supports Unity project editor
+Supported Platforms: Compatible with all platforms that support Unity project editor

 Usage Guide
+Student Account for Testing
+{
+ID: 130001
+Password: pass25
+}

+1. Login Page:
+Enter above credantial to login
+Note: Login process may take up to 20 seconds as free tier server.

+2. Main Page after login:
+Personal Information
+Displays all personal information of the student.

+Timetable
+Initially, click 'Update' to fetch the timetable, which will then be stored.
+After fetched, the timetable is accessible offline.

+ChangePW
+Enter the old password and pin to change to new password pin is 123456 as default

+Upcoming Features
+Additional functions such as a news and social are under development and will be available in the future due to time constraints.